GEOS-DEV/GEOS/src/docs/sphinx/tutorials/fieldCase/Tutorial.rst

 **Next tutorial**

-In the next tutorial :ref:`TutorialDeadOil`, we learn how to run a dead oil case on a SPE10 channelized layer.
+In the next tutorial :ref:`TutorialDeadOilBottomLayersSPE10`, we learn how to run a dead oil case on a SPE10 channelized layer.

 **For more details**